A trustee of a trust is legally responsible to manage the trust in accordance with the terms of the trust document.

-Whether you’re already in the process of establishing a trust to control and protect your assets, or you’re considering adding a trust to your overall estate plan, there’s a vital question you should factor in: Who can I rely on to oversee and administer my trust and protect my financial legacy?
+Whether you’re already in the process of establishing a trust to control and protect your assets, or you’re considering adding a trust to your overall estate plan, there’s a vital question you should factor in: Who can you rely on to oversee and administer your trust and protect your financial legacy?

 However, naming a family member as your trustee isn’t always as simple as it sounds.
 What may seem like an honor to you might be perceived as a burden to the person you’re hoping will administer your trust.
 Furthermore, choosing an individual who is truly well-suited for being a trustee requires thorough and objective vetting on your part.
 Just because your daughter is a CPA or your best friend has known you for 50 years does not mean that either one of them is the wisest choice.

 Serving as a trustee is a serious responsibility — which is why it’s smart to consider taking advantage of professional expertise in the form of a corporate trustee.
-“A corporate trustee has significant expertise and resources, including a deep understanding of fiduciary requirements and extensive investment management experience, Ross explains.
+They’ll have significant expertise and resources, including a deep understanding of fiduciary requirements and extensive investment management experience.

 Perhaps equally important, a corporate trustee lends an unbiased and objective approach to the process.
-“We have a fiduciary duty to carry out the terms of the trust in an objective manner,” Ross adds.
-“Sometimes family members have a tougher time being objective when it comes to the more difficult decisions involved in administering a trust.
-We’re detached from those personal conflicts.”
+They have a fiduciary duty to carry out the terms of the trust in an objective manner.
+Family members may have a tougher time being objective when it comes to the more difficult decisions involved in administering a trust; a corporate trustee is detached from those personal conflicts.